-2019 Activities
+2020 Activities

-- Invested in public transportation that had a significant multiplier effect in creating jobs, personal wealth, and tax revenues. - Provided reliable transportation and connections to employers and commercial shopping centers. - Provided living-wage jobs and encouraged local spending. - Supported local business by purchasing many goods and services from within the community and region. - Expanded Sunday bus service to include more routes operating at higher frequencies with a greater span of service throughout the day
+- Invested in public transportation that had a significant multiplier effect in creating jobs, personal wealth, and tax revenues. - Provided reliable transportation and connections to employers and commercial shopping centers. - Provided living-wage jobs and encouraged local spending. - Supported local business by purchasing many goods and services from within the community and region. - Introduced fixed route bus service into NE Lacey which includes several large light industrial employers in addition to residential neighborhoods.

-- Assess the fixed route system for ways to improve on-time performance and general reliability. - Continue the incremental expansions of service identified in the adopted Long-Range Plan (2018). - Explore expanded service to new commercial and residential developments.
+- Focus efforts on full-service restoration for fixed route to pre-pandemic levels. - Assess the fixed route system for ways to improve on-time performance and general reliability. - Continue the incremental expansions of service identified in the adopted Long-Range Plan (2018). - Explore expanded service to new commercial and residential developments.